dyve-agency/i19/README.md

 I think this is all for the moment.

 I just couldn't leave without thanking the [i18n-tasks](https://github.com/glebm/i18n-tasks) project and their people.
 It has been a constant soure of inspirantion and motivation for this project.
 If you like what you read here you definetely wanna check their project too :)

+##TODO

+[ ] Add a `i19.config.yml` file so it is not necessary to write all the parameters on the CLI all the time [ ] Substetion default `Locale::PENDING_MESSAGE` message with something smarter that emulates rails behaviour when a missing translation is found.
+This would have the advantage that missing.yml files could live in the repo and don't mess the application
+[ ] Support for interpolated keys such as `"language_name_#{I18n.locale}"`  in the same way I18n-tasks doeas [ ] Being able to run the 'update' command with unmerged missing files [ ] Smartify `merge` command so it plays nicely with `missing.yml` files [ ] Implement a function that helps you figure out if a translation key is already being used, where, and what does it translates into
+[ ] RSpec integration so you can write a test that fails when translations are missing [ ] GUI for translating